FilipWirsen/pp4-restaurant-project/README.md

 ![website on diffrent screen sizes](readme/images/responsive.png)

-This is a full-stack framework project build using Django, Python, HTML, CSS and JavaScript.
-The main goal with this project is to create a functioning and responsive full-stack website based around a reservation system.
+This is a full-stack framework project built using Django, Python, HTML, CSS and JavaScript.
+The main goal with this project is to create a functioning and responsive full-stack website based around a reservation system for a restaurant.

 A live version can be found [here](https://pp4-restaurant-project.herokuapp.com/)